 Size and Capacity

 You should consider the size of an incubator because the incubator would take up some space in your home.
-It is bad to move an incubator every time, especially when you have eggs inside it.
-So, it is important to buy an egg incubator that will fit conveniently in the space or place created for it.
+Moving an incubator every time is bad, especially when you have eggs inside it.
+So, buying an egg incubator that will fit conveniently in the space or place created for it is important.

 Don’t forget that different bird species have different egg sizes.
-Quail eggs are the smallest, next are chicken eggs and the largest is the ostrich.
-Therefore, you should consider the bird species and egg size before making your decision.
+Quail eggs are the smallest; next are chicken eggs and the largest is the ostrich.
+Therefore, you should consider the bird species and egg size before deciding.

 Airflow and Ventilation System

-Based on the airflow system, an incubator can be either a still-air incubator or a forced-air incubator.
+Based on the airflow system, an incubator can be a still-air or a forced-air incubator.
 The still-air incubators have no fans and the temperature needs to be higher before the eggs can get the required heat.
-They are also trickier and harder because almost all operations such as temperature control, egg turning and ventilation are done manually.
+They are also trickier and harder because almost all operations, such as temperature control, egg turning and ventilation, are done manually.
 For a beginner, using a still-air incubator is not a good option.
-However, this type of incubator has its advantages which include lesser mechanical issues and higher durability.
+However, this type of incubator has its advantages, including fewer mechanical issues and higher durability.

 The forced-air incubator uses a fan to circulate warm air in the incubator.
-So, you wouldn’t need to worry about ventilation.
-If it is an automatically forced-air incubator that comes with an auto temperature and humidity controller, the hands-on effort that is required is usually low.
-Forced-air incubators are the most beginner-friendly, but they are often costlier, unlike the still-air type.
+So you wouldn’t need to worry about ventilation.
+The hands-on effort is usually low if it is an automatically forced-air incubator with an auto temperature and humidity controller.
+Unlike the still-air type, forced-air incubators are the most beginner-friendly but often costlier.

 Temperature and Humidity Control

-Some incubators come with a thermostat to automatically regulate temperature while others don’t have this feature.
+Some incubators come with a thermostat to automatically regulate temperature, while others don’t have this feature.
 There are also incubators with an auto-humidity controller.
 So they automatically adjust the humidity level within the incubator to what has been set.
-An incubator that features automatic temperature and humidity control is the most recommended for newbies or beginners.
-To use incubators with manual controllers, the user must be well-experienced in egg incubation and handling.
+An automatic temperature and humidity control incubator is recommended for newbies or beginners.
+The user must be well-experienced in egg incubation and handling to use incubators with manual controllers.

 Materials